abhishek10027/L7_Informatics_Assignment/README.md

 # Ice Cream Parlor Cafe

-Welcome to the Ice Cream Parlor Cafe project!
-This project aims to provide a simple command-line interface for managing an ice cream parlor's menu and assisting customers with their orders.
+Hello and welcome to the Ice Cream Parlor Cafe solution!
+This project has the objective of offering a basic CLI where it is possible to administrate an ice cream place menu and help the costumer to make an order.

-## Description/Purpose
+## Description

 The Ice Cream Parlor Cafe project is designed to streamline the ordering process for customers and simplify menu management for ice cream parlor staff.
 The main objectives of the project include: